António Dacosta

-António Dacosta (3 November 1914 – 2 December 1990) was a Portuguese painter, poet and art critic and a pioneer of the surrealist movement in Portugal.
+António Dacosta (3 November 1914 - 2 December 1990) was a Portuguese painter, poet and art critic and a pioneer of the surrealist movement in Portugal.

 Early life

 Dacosta was born in Angra do Heroísmo and grew up on Terceira island, in the Azores.
 Although he had no formal art training, Dacosta drew and painted from an early age.
-He completed his studies at the Angra High School and in 1935 left Terceira to attend the Escola de Belas Artes (School of Fine Arts) in Lisbon.
+He completed his studies at the Angra High School and in 1935 left Terceira to attend the Escola de Belas Artes (Lisbon School of Fine Arts).
 Strongly opposed to the Salazar dictatorship in Portugal and horrified by the violence of the Spanish Civil War and the subsequent Nationalist victory, his painting took a menacing and surrealistic turn.
 He displayed his first paintings at Casa Repe in 1940 along with fellow painter António Pedro and English sculptor, Pamela Boden.
 He also showed at the annual national Salon of Modern Art where he won the Amadeo de Souza-Cardoso Prize in 1942.